yuchiu/today-news/README.md

 python3 news_monitor.py
 ```

+Application will be fetching tasks to message queue channel "latest_news_scrape_news_task_queue" in the terminal

 - scrape news from tasks send by news_monitor, send the fetched news to another channel of queue for deduper

 ```terminal